casper-network/ceps/text/0022-gas-spot-market.md

 One may observe that the proposed model of the spot gas market is essentially a first-price auction.
 While we do not currently know the strategic properties of our particular design, results concerning similar auctions suggest that it is not strategy-proof.
 In other words, users have to bid strategically, instead of merely reporting their *true* willingess to pay.
 We suspect that this would result in higher price volatility compared to a second-price auction (where charges would be calculated according to the *next user's* willingness to pay, rather than you own), due to user uncertainty about competition from other users.
 However, a second-price auction was ruled out, because the proposer-gets-all model of transaction fees enables validators to game such an auction by including own deploys in the protoblocks, potentially severely diminishing (or eliminating) consumer surplus.

+### Refunds

+We have considered giving users partial refunds for the unused gas, to soften the blow of requiring precise gas estimation.
+However, this change introduces an additional degree of freedom for the users, making it difficult to reason about the properties of the implicit auction.
+We intend to come back to this issue in future research, and, depending on the findings, possibly reintroduce refunds.
+An additional consideration in dropping this feature was ease of implementation of full and zero refunds relative to refunds governed by a variable parameter.

 ### Account reputation system

 We have considered assigning accounts reputation according to their observed ability to pay for deploys, but this was judged to be unworkable because of difficulty in designing reputation update rules that would enable new users to submit deploys, without leaving the platform open an attack by new unfunded accounts, thereby largely defeating the point of a reputation system.